arthurlacoste/winegold/README.md

 To make sure that your code works in the finished app, you can generate the binary:

 ```
-$ npm run pack
+$ yarn dist
 ```

-After that, you'll see the binary in the `./dist` folder :smile:
+After that, you'll see the binary in the `dist` folder :smile: